I grew up in the "classic rock" era, but I love music of every genre. I love sharing my old favorites while still discovering new artists.

 Castro opened for BB King on his 2001 AND 2002 summer concert tours, and joined him onstage for the finale each night.

-In 2010, the Blues Foundation awarded Castro Blues Music Awards for Blues Male Artist of the Year, Contemporary Blues Album of the Year, B.B.
+In 2010, the Blues Foundation awarded Castro Awards for Male Artist of the Year, Contemporary Blues Album of the Year, B.B.
 King Entertainer of the Year, and Band of the Year.

 Don't miss the opportunity to see Tommy Castro if he comes to your town!